kelechinwaji/Shopping-Cart/README.md

 # Shopping-Cart
-Created an E-commerce store with a shopping cart
+Created an E-commerce store with a shopping cart using Javascript